Joel-Adving/grabbarna-grus-lol/README.md

-# Grabbarna Grus Lol
+# Grabbarna Grus

 https://www.grabbarnagrus.lol/

 Grabbarna Grus is small community of League of Legends players.

-This application includes a leader board which displays all players current ranks.
-Players can also view each others match histories and sort them by for example kills, k/d/a, total damage and more.
+This application includes a leader board which displays all the players current ranks.
+Players can also view each others match histories and sort them by for example kills, k/d/a etc.
 It is also possible to see further information about each individual match.
-In future releases there will be features for analysing a players stats.
+In the future there will be features for analyzing players stats.

 # Stack: